 What makes our program distinguished?

-The primary goal of the master’s program is to prepare graduates for advanced practice nursing in a variety of clinical settings ranging from private practices, clinics, hospitals, managed care organizations and governmental agencies.
-Students acquire knowledge, values, and skills necessary for advanced practice nursing through coursework, clinical experience, and research.
+The primary goal of the master’s program is to prepare graduates to be generalist nurses in a variety of clinical settings ranging from private practices, clinics, hospitals, managed care organizations and governmental agencies.
+Students acquire the knowledge, values, and skills necessary through coursework, clinical experience, and research.

 Clinical Nurse Leader Role